What is 5G and What Can It Do for Me?

 - Experience fewer electricity outages

 Remote healthcare management increases access to healthcare, reduces unnecessary costs, and ensures that time and distance are not barriers to early interventions and preventative care.
-These benefits depend on wireless network with expanded coverage and increased capacity.
+These benefits depend on a wireless network with expanded coverage and increased capacity.
 Through government reforms that promote new infrastructure technologies, we can:

 - Increase access to healthcare professionals, even in an emergency situation